i3oi3o/NetPhysSync/README.md

 # NetPhysSync
 Unreal Project for Network Physic Synchronization Sample.

 This project is in progress.
+This project use git-lfs to store binary file such .uasset etc.

 This project requires modified Unreal Engine Source Code with following feature.
  - Physic need to be fixed steps not semi-fixed step.